 What are your salary goals?

-Building upon the general career information you gathered in Step 3, research job listings to get a sense of the kind of jobs that are available in your field of interest and what employers are currently looking for.
-While you might not be ready to apply for the jobs that come up in your search, think of this step as a great way to focus your career change efforts going forward.
+Building upon the information you gathered in Step 3, research job listings to get a sense of the experiences and skills employers are currently looking for.
+While you might not be ready to apply for the jobs that come up in your search, think of this step as a way to focus your efforts.

 How can you optimize your current schedule to make time for your career change efforts?